 Meg: We met at Thingvellir National Park, which is an amazing national park and a UNESCO World Heritage Site.
 Can you share an overview of the park and its historical significance?

-Margret: This is difficult to describe in few words.
-No single place epitomizes the history of Iceland and the Icelandic nation better than Þingvellir by the river Öxará.
+Margret: This is difficult to describe in a few words.
+No place captures the rich history of Iceland and the Icelandic nation quite like Þingvellir, situated by the Öxará river.
 Iceland was settled in the late ninth century A.D.
-The settlers were mostly from Norway and the British Isles.
-At Þingvellir – literally “Parliament Plains” – the Alþing general assembly was established around 930 and continued to convene there until 1798.
+The settlers were mostly from Norway and the British Isles. Þingvellir, also known as "Parliament Plains," served as the gathering place for the Alþing general assembly from around 930 until 1798.
 The assembly consisted of the law council, called lögrétta.
 Their people would be sentenced for crimes.

 Paganism was widely accepted from the beginning of the settlement period, though some settlers were almost certainly Christian.
 Icelanders worshipped the old Gods with sacrifices.
 At the same time, the practice of Christianity was spreading in neighboring countries.
-Prior to the year 1000, various attempts at spreading Christianity to Iceland were made with varying results, but the pagan practices still held fast.
+Before the year 1000, various attempts were made to introduce Christianity to Iceland, but the traditional pagan practices remained prevalent.

-Then, in the summer of 1000, a great event happened at the Alþing at Þingvellir.
+In the summer of 1000, a momentous event unfolded at Þingvellir's Alþing assembly.
 Chaos threatened the young society as the Parliament was split into two groups: pagans and Christians.
-Each faction had its own Law Speaker and refused to acknowledge the laws of the other side.
-The two Law Speakers agreed that Þorgeir Ljósvetningagoði, the pagan Law Speaker, should decide which religion all Icelanders should follow. Þorgeir hid himself away for a night and a day, then walked to the Lögberg and declared publicly that Icelanders should take up Christianity, suggesting that pagans might continue to practice their religion in secret.
+Each faction appointed its own Law Speaker and disregarded the laws of the opposing side.
+The two Law Speakers reached an agreement that Þorgeir Ljósvetningagoði, the pagan Law Speaker, would determine the religion to be followed by all Icelanders. Þorgeir hid himself away for a night and a day then walked to the Lögberg and declared publicly that Icelanders should take up Christianity, suggesting that pagans might continue to practice their religion in secret.